bashaus/concrete5-bootstrapcache/README.md

 ## Compatibility

-Test on Concrete 5 version 5.6.0.2.
+Tested on Concrete 5 version 5.6.0.2.
 Although it wil probably work on older versions too.

 ## Installation